-Latency = (Longest instruction execution time + 10) $x t{CYC}$ secs
+Latency = (Longest instruction execution time + 10) $x t{CYC}$ seconds

-An RTI instruction is used to signify when the interrupt software service routine is completed.
+A return-from-interrupt (RTI) instruction is used to signify when the interrupt software service routine is completed.
 The RTI instruction causes the register contents to be recovered from the stack and normal processing to resume at the next instruction that was to be executed when the interrupt took place.
 Figure 4-1 shows the sequence of events that occur during interrupt processing.